 People expecting to undergo surgery should stop taking passionflower at least two weeks before the procedure.
 That's because passionflower may interact with anesthesia and other medication during and after surgery.

-The FDA does not regulate supplements.
+The FDA regulates supplements under a different set of regulations that it uses for "conventional" foods and drugs.
 If you take passionflower, be sure to tell your doctor.
-He or she can give you specifics about safety and drug interactions.
+They can give you specifics about safety and drug interactions.